manveersadhal/unsupervised_nlp_project/final/unsupervised_nlp_writeup.md

 ## Design
 The [WallStreetBets subreddit](https://www.reddit.com/r/wallstreetbets/) has soared in popularity in 2020-2021 and has been covered in news media for short squeezes aimed against large financial institutions holding short positions.
 Trends in topics were evaluated from January 2019 to November 2021.

+One application of this unsupervised learning model could be to use the topics identified as features in a supervised learning model aimed at predicting stock market movements.

 ## Data
 22,500 submissions were retrieved from the WallStreetBets subreddit from January 2019 to November 2021.
 Only submissions categorized as "deep dive" and "discussion" were included.
 Any remaining submissions with a text body under 100 characters were also excluded.

+Data was retrieved using the PushShift API.
+The retrieval and filtering of submissions was combined into one function to allow for additional data to be added in the future.

 ## Algorithms
 ### Text Preprocessing